Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Thumb ligament injuries are categorised into three different grades based on the severity of the injury:

-Grade 1 (mild sprain) – The ligaments have been stretched, causing discomfort and swelling, however there is no tearing.
+Grade 1 (mild sprain) – The ligaments have been stretched, causing discomfort and swelling, however, there is no tearing.

 Grade 2 (moderate sprain) – The ligaments have been extensively stretched, causing a partial tear.
 There may be some loss of function noticeable.

 Grade 3 (severe sprain) – The ligament has been forced back severely, causing a complete tear.
-This is a significant injury and requires medical, potentially surgical treatment.
+This is a significant injury and requires medical, and potentially surgical treatment.

 splint for thumb ligament injury